 - All cases are verified by a pathologist;

-- All cases have an imaged histological slide available for histological verification;
+- All cases have an imaged histological slide available for further histological verification if required;

 - All samples are labelled with a bar code;

-- Storage equipment is checked and monitored daily.
+- Storage equipment is checked and monitored daily; and

-Random quality assurance testing: Two percent of all samples collected are randomly selected and sent to an external third-party for molecular quality testing.
+Random quality control testing: Two percent of all samples collected are randomly selected tested for molecular quality:

 - RNA is extracted from frozen tissues and tested on an Agilent Bioanalyser to generate a RIN score;

 - DNA is extracted from frozen blood buffy coat samples and tested by DNA banding (PCR amplification).

 OTB participates in the IBBL proficiency testing (PT) programme.
 The PT programme provides an external quality assessment tool to verify the precision and accuracy of biospecimen testing methods, and the efficiency of processing methods.
 The test results are performance benchmarked and compared to those of other laboratories, from different sectors all over the world.
 OTB has been verified to meet or exceed these performance benchmarks.

 OTB is tested on: DNA quantification and purity; RNA quantification and purity; RNA integrity; DNA extraction from whole blood; DNA extraction from FFPE cells; RNA extraction from FFPE cells; and Total RNA extraction from frozen tissue.